Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/README.md

 - defaults the injected development module from the authoritative build graph
 - accepts optional launch identity overrides through `--username` and `--uuid`

-The current graph default is `pswg_entrypoint`, which pulls the modeled bundle modules into the generated launch closure.
+The graph default is `pswg_entrypoint`, which pulls the modeled bundle modules into the generated launch closure.

-That aggregation is now owned by the authoritative toolchain graph itself. `pswg_entrypoint` declares aggregate members for development-time launch and datagen workflows instead of relying on Gradle-era `include(...)` wiring to describe the bundle shape.
+That aggregation is owned by the authoritative toolchain graph itself. `pswg_entrypoint` declares aggregate members for development-time launch and datagen workflows.

 If you need a different injected module: